-Ooh, Wimbledon starts today here in the UK and that can only mean 1, 2, well maybe a few things.
-But firstly it means Strawberries – beautiful, British, luscious, red, ripe berries.
+Wimbledon starts today here in the UK and that can only mean one, two, oh well maybe a few things.
+First of all it means Strawberries – beautiful, British, luscious, red, ripe berries.
+While strawberries are available year round in the supermarkets, eating local, seasonal berries cannot be beaten.
 So to celebrate these gorgeous fruits I have created a White Chocolate Strawberry Cheesecake.

-I love the way we British, whilst watching a well known player blast their way through three sets against a relative unknown ALWAYS pull for the underdog.
+I love the way we British, while watching a well known player blast their way through three sets against a relative unknown ALWAYS pull for the underdog.
 It’s one of the Great British traits I really admire.
-For two weeks computers, iPhones, TV’s are all tuned to the BBC, for a glimpse of the All England Tennis Club’s freshly prepared, lawn courts, get thoroughly annihilated by some of the worlds top athletes.
+Yet for two weeks computers, iPhones, TV’s are all tuned to the BBC, for a glimpse of the All England Tennis Club’s freshly prepared, lawn courts, get thoroughly annihilated by some of the worlds top athletes.

-I love Wimbledon – can you tell?
-Having had the opportunity to go, back in the day when John McEnroe reigned supreme, I’ve been sold on it ever since.
+Wimbledon is one of the highlights of my year.
+Can you tell?
+Since I had the opportunity to go, back in the day when John McEnroe reigned supreme, I’ve been sold on it ever since.
 In fact, should you get the opportunity to visit SW19 it’s a wonderful, Wimbledon, experience!

 275g/10oz Digestive Biscuits – or Graham Crackers

 2tbsp Icing Sugar

 1tsp Vanilla Bean Paste – or 2tsp Vanilla Extract – I use Nielsen-Massey

 50ml/Splash of Whole Milk

 Method : White Chocolate Strawberry Cheesecake

 You will need a 25cm/10″ Springform Cake Tin for this recipe.